olin/studentgovernment/student_government_constitution.md

 #### Section 7.
 Committee Appointments.

-If a Faculty and Operational Committee requests student representative(s), the Council may solicit volunteers from the Student Body to fill the representative positions on that committee.
+If a committee or working group of faculty and/or staff requests student representative(s), the Council may solicit volunteers from the Student Body to fill the representative positions on that committee.
 If there are more volunteers than available positions, the Council will appoint students by excellence voting.

 #### Section 8.
 Appellate Authority.